 What Color Is Dirty Blonde Hair?

-Given its deeper tone, it’d be easy to assume that dirty blonde and light brown hair are the same thing, but that’s not quite the case.
-In reality, dirty blonde hair is a darker shade of blonde with a blend of wheat blonde, ash blonde, and light brown tones woven throughout.
-Unlike bright blonde shades, like icy blonde and platinum, it’s less yellow or white and more tan, which makes it much easier to maintain if you have a darker base color.
+Dirty blonde hair is a darker shade of blonde with a blend of wheat blonde, ash blonde, and light brown tones woven throughout.
+In comparison to brighter blonde hair colors, like icy blonde and platinum, dirty blonde feels more muted, which makes it much easier to maintain if you have a darker base color.

 Thanks to its mix of blonde and brown hues, dirty blonde hair is incredibly versatile.
 You can make it cooler or warmer, depending on your preferences and skin tone, or play around with highlights and lowlights for added richness and dimension.